moirei/dobby/docs/guide/models/conventions.md

 ## Fetch Policy

-Models can configure their fetch policy for Apollo Client.
+Models can configure their fetch policy for Apollo Clients.
 By default this is set to `no-cache`.
 Fetch policies can also be changes at the query level.

 ```javascript
 class User extends Model{